Offering 0pen and Honest Professional Advice

 Although Pisa tends to be viewed like the world cup of education, there is no evidence the Pisa rankings and estimated average scores has intrinsic value.
 Dylan Wliam () a recognised world authority on education has seriously question the value of Pisa.
 The O.E.C.D. admits it is not intended to assess the quality of countries educational

 There is now growing skepticism about the value of Pisa.
-Dylan William, who is world authority on education, is latest authority question the value of Pisa.
+Dylan William, who is world authority on education, is latest authority question the value of Pisa in his new book.

 What is Andreas Schliecher's Vision?